-It provides about one-third of magnesium RDA in 1 oz or 28 grams of chlorella.
-Keep in mind, this would be a lot of supplement even at 1 oz (3 Tbsp.), and I would never recommend starting at that high of an amount.
+It provides about one-third of the magnesium RDA in 1 oz, or 28 grams of chlorella.
+Keep in mind that this would be a lot of supplement even at 1 oz (3 Tbsp.), and we would never recommend starting at that high of an amount.

 Feature Image: Shutterstock.com

 We review published medical research in respected scientific journals to arrive at our conclusions about a product or health topic.
 This ensures the highest standard of scientific accuracy.

 Chlorella vulgaris: A Multifunctional Dietary Supplement with Diverse Medicinal Properties: https://pubmed.ncbi.nlm.nih.gov/26561078/